matloff/cdparcoord/README.md

 below the 2 tick mark.

 Multiple columns can be brushed together.
-To turn off brushing, click and drag on a non-magenta portion of the axis.
+To turn off brushing, click on a non-magenta portion of the axis.

-# Example
+# Further Examples

+Other features of the package will be introduced in the following examples.

+## Example: Infant vocabulary acquisition

 Here we try the [Stanford WordBank data](http://wordbank.stanford.edu/analyses?name=instrument_data) on